Tail-adaptive Bayesian shrinkage: Introduction

-Throughout the paper, we make use of the following definition of a sparsity level.
-Let $q$ denotes the number of true signals among the $p$ coefficients in the $\bm{\beta}$.
-Sparsity level is defined as a ratio representing a proportion of the signals among the total coefficients,
+To facilitate the discussion, we define the sparsity level as follows throughout the paper.
+Let $q$ denote the number of true signals among the $p$ coefficients.
+The sparsity level is a ratio representing the proportion of true signals out of all coefficients.

 In most real data applications, the sparsity level $s$ (\ref{eq:sparsity_level_gene_expression_data}) is an unknown quantity because the truth of the $\bm{\beta}$ is unknown.